Feeling stuck in old patterns?

-Stuckness and covert trauma can look like:
+Stuckness or covert trauma can look like:

 • hyper-vigilance

-• constant self-blame
+• self-blame and self-doubt

 • self-esteem disorder (shame or grandiosity)

-• unhealthy boundaries (too rigid or none)
+• unhealthy boundaries (too rigid or too lose)

-• tendency to feel alone and disconnected
+• feeling alone and disconnected

 • difficulty in forming meaningful and lasting relationships

-• co-dependency
+• codependency

 • insomnia

-• inability to feel joy
+• difficulty to feel joy

-Healthy living and relating can look like …
+Healthy living and relating can look like:

-• Assertiveness and discernment
+• assertiveness and discernment

 • healthy boundaries